Physician Scientist Goals and Objectives

 Goals and Objectives for the Physician Scientist Track

 Since 2011, we have offered a physician-scientist residency training track.
 This is a training opportunity available to any resident who desires exceptional training in clinical dermatology and research to prepare residents for a successful career in investigative dermatology.
-Candidates must demonstrate excellent clinical and investigative potential as evidenced by their track record of research productivity and letters of support.
+Any resident may select to join the physician scientist track within the first year of dermatology residency training.

 Our department is known for its focus on mentorship and career development of our trainees.
 In June 2011, Penn State joined the ranks of leading academic centers in receipt of its multimillion dollar Clinical and Translational Sciences Award to fund Penn State's Clinical and Translational Science Institute (CTSI).
 Dr. Thiboutot, in our department, is the Director of Clinical and Translational Research Education and Training for the CTSI and in this role, she is poised to assist our residents on the physician scientist track with mentorship and guidance in selection of research mentors.

 - Follow same goals and objectives for first & second year residency as outlined